ramonpjls/Layout-Practice/README.md

 The example layout is in /src/example.png

-I got the desision to use Tailwind because is a preatty straigthforward technology and can be use almost all the js frameworks/libraries
+I got the decision to use Tailwind because is a pretty straigthforward technology and can be use almost all the js frameworks/libraries

 ## Tech Stack